oddbird/css-sandbox/src/scope/explainer.md

 explicitly scoped.
 General page styles do not apply.

-I don't think this is the most common concern for authors, but it has received the most attention.
+We don't think this is the most common concern for authors, but it has received the most attention.
 Shadow DOM is entirely constructed around this behavior.

-I have not attempted to address that form of scope in my proposal -- it feels like a significantly different approach that already has work underway.
+We have not attempted to address that form of scope in this proposal -- it feels like a significantly different approach that already has work underway.